 Foster-Care Ministry Matters

-Church leaders must do more than nod in agreement that the redemption of the fatherless is important.
-They must lead the church to own its biblical responsibility to redeem the fatherless.
-Here is how!
+Church leaders must lead the church to own its biblical responsibility to redeem the fatherless.

 When Bill invited Jenna, a foster child, to help him with a project in his woodshop, it did not seem logical.
 Jenna did not have a background for woodworking.
 In fact, some were surprised to learn of her interest.
 But a seemingly unconventional invitation unlocked a heart and opened a door to a child in need.

 Jenna began to carve a pen from olive wood.
 The pen would have two wooden shafts to contain the remaining components.
 Bill talked to Jenna out of his fatherly wisdom and made Jenna feel safe.
 At times he spoke about a Carpenter from Nazareth and how He likely worked with olive wood in his family shop.
 Jenna was intrigued.
 They talked about the Carpenter’s life and His unconditional love for others.
 They talked about His power to make things from nothing and fix them when they were broken.

 Finally, they had cut and polished the wooden shafts and were ready to assemble them.
 Jenna fastened the components and exclaimed, “I’m not a failure.
 I can do something right!”